Rose Tyler: Reception

 Geoff Boucher of the Los Angeles Times named Rose the ninth best sidekick of all time, referring to her as "the saucy and smart character who was key to the success of the Russell T Davies relaunch of Doctor Who in 2005".
 She was named the best Doctor Who companion by Digital Spy in 2011, who opined that she worked best alongside the Ninth Doctor.
 In 2006 she was voted best companion by readers of Doctor Who Magazine.
 In an online poll in late 2010 conducted by the Radio Times, with over 3,000 participants, Rose was again voted the most popular companion.
 She retained this position in a 2013 poll conducted ahead of Doctor Who's 50th anniversary, which had over 21,000 respondents, with 25.09% of the vote.
 In a 2012 poll conducted by BBC America with over 200,000 participants, Rose was voted "The Greatest Woman of Doctor Who."
 Both The Daily Telegraphs Gavin Fuller and Daniel Martin of The Guardian rated her as the second-best female companion behind Sarah Jane Smith.
 In 2012 Will Salmon of SFX magazine listed Rose's original exit as the greatest companion departure in the history of Doctor Who as he felt it "impossible not to be moved by the sudden severance of their relationship".
-In 2014 Radio Times organized the most massive online (over 2 million respondents) poll which featured every companion since 1963, beating the main сompetitors Jack Harkness and River Song, Rose was crowned "Companion Champion".
+In 2014 Radio Times organized the most massive online (over 2 million respondents) poll which featured every companion since 1963, beating the main competitors Jack Harkness and River Song, Rose was crowned "Companion Champion".

 At the 2005 National Television Awards, Billie Piper won the "Most Popular Actress" award for her role as Rose.
 In the BBC Online "Best of Drama" poll in 2005 Piper won the Best Actress category with 59.76% of the vote.
 She was also voted the Most Desirable Star with 26.47%.
 In January 2006 she was awarded the Breakthrough Award for Rising British Talent at The South Bank Show Awards.
 Piper again won the Most Popular Actress category at the 2006 National Television Awards for her work on the second series of Doctor Who.
 In September 2006, Piper was named Best Actress at the TV Quick and TV Choice Awards.
 Radio Timess Tom Cole discussed the importance of Doctor Who in boosting Piper's career in an article on how former Doctor Who actors can now expect more than "a life of signing autographs at provincial sci-fi conventions."
 He notes that Piper's portrayal of Rose "firmly cemented her credentials as an actress" and cited the variety of roles she had taken on since leaving the show as proof that "as far as post-Who careers go, they don't get much healthier than Billie's."